 -

-Ease of cleaning (test): most surface area; inside corners collect debris quickly
+Ease of cleaning (test): the largest surface area, with inside corners that collect debris quickly

 Review Score